 The initial Certification Phase where new equipment needs to be tested for compliance to the specification of the reference offer.

-The initial interoperatibilty test phase where the equipment is verified for correct interaction with other equipment in the network.
+The initial interoperatibilty test phase where the equipment is verified for correct interaction with other equipment in the Wyre network.

-A continuous interoperatibilty test phase where all equipment in the network is regularly regression tested to guarantee continuous correct working on the network.
+A continuous interoperatibilty test phase where all equipment in the network is regularly regression tested to guarantee continuous correct working on the Wyre network.

 Initial Certification